toeverything/AFFiNE-docs-archive/.github/README.md

 You can browse the folders to view the pages within each category.

-Please Note: Some pages may not display correctly on GitHub, be sure to check the corresponding on GitBook.
+Please note: Some pages may not display correctly on GitHub, be sure to check the corresponding page on GitBook.